ENCCS/julia-for-hpc/content/quick-reference.rst

 The `metaprogramming support in Julia <https://docs.julialang.org/en/v1/manual/metaprogramming/>`_ allows code to be automatically transformed and generated.
-A full treatment of metaprogramming is outside the scope of this lesson but familiarity with macros, which are made possible by metaprogramming, is highly useful and will be covered in the lesson.
+A full treatment of metaprogramming is outside the scope of this lesson but familiarity with macros is highly useful.
 Macros provide a mechanism to include generated code in the final body of a program.
-To give only one simple example, a new macro can be created by:
+A simple macro can be created by:

 .. code-block:: julia